Hypothesis Testing For Network Data in Functional Neuroimaging: Introduction

 The 1000 FCP describes functional neuroimaging data from 1093 subjects, located in 24 community-based centers.
 The mean age of the participants is 29 years, and all subjects were 18 years-old or older.
 Each individual scan lasted between 2.2 and 20 minutes.
 The strength of the MRI scanner varied across centers, with $n=970$ scans at 3T and $n=123$ at 1.5T.
 Voxel-size was 1.5--5mm within the plane; and slice thickness was 3--8mm.
 The ethics committee in each contributing data center approved the project; and the institutional review boards of the NYU Langone Medical Center and of the New Jersey Medical School approved the dissemination of the data.
 This freely available data set has been extensively used in the neuroimaging literature \citep{Yan2013,Tomasi2010,Zuo2012}.

 The individual fMRI scans were parcellated into a set of 50 cortical and subcortical regions, using the Automated Anatomical Labeling (AAL) template \citep{Tzourio-Mazoyer2002}.
+Note, that that the resulting connectivity networks are sensitive to our particular choice of parcellation, and that the results in this paper need not generalize to other templates \citep[see][for a review]{Wang2009}.
 The voxel-specific time series in each of these regions were aggregated to form mean regional time series, as commonly done in the study of the human connectome \citep[see for example][]{Achard2006}.
 The resulting regional time series were then compared using two different measures of association.
 We here considered the correlation coefficient since this measure has proved to be popular in the neuroimaging literature \citep{Ginestet2011a,Pachou2008,Micheloyannis2009}.

 Subjects in the 1000 FCP data can be subdivided with respect to sex.
 Several groups of researchers have previously considered the impact of sex differences on resting-state connectivity \citep{Biswal2010,Tomasi2011}.
 It is hypothesized that sexual dimorphism in human genomic expression is likely to affect a wide range of physiological variables \citep{Ellegren2007}.
-In particular, differences in hormonal profiles (e.g.~estrogen) during brain development is known to be related to region-specific effects \citep{McEwen1999}.
-Thus, it is of interest to compare the subject-specific networks of males and females in the 1000 FCP data set.
+In particular, differences in hormonal profiles (e.g.~estrogen) during brain development are known to be related to region-specific effects \citep{McEwen1999}.
+Thus, it is of interest to compare the subject-specific networks of males and females in the 1000 FCP data set (see Figure \ref{fig:sexage}).
 Observe that previous research in this field has established \textit{local} sex differences in connectivity by considering individual edge weights \citep{Biswal2010,Tomasi2011}.
 By contrast, we are here investigating the effect of sex differences on \textit{entire} networks.

 It is here useful to distinguish between these two types of network data analysis in neuroimaging.
 While local analysis focuses on edge-specific statistics; global analysis instead considers network topological properties such as the shortest-path length.
 In this paper, we are extending the latter by providing a framework for identifying the mean network, and characterizing the space of all possible such networks.
-In the sequel, we will also be interested in evaluating age differences, as well as collection-site differences in network connectivity.